Emmanuel Curtil

 Emmanuel Curtil (born 7 February 1971) is a French actor known primarily for his voice work, having dubbed the voice of Matthew Perry (Chandler) for the first eight seasons of the American sitcom Friends.
-Curtil is also the "French voice" of Jim Carrey.
+Curtil is also the official dub actor for Jim Carrey.
 He is also the current voice of Goofy, assuming that duty from Gérard Rinaldi, who died in 2012.

 Biography

 At the age of nine, Curtil's mother (an artistic agent) encouraged him to enter Cours Simon, a theatrical training program in Paris for children.
 At that time, he wanted to be a singer, then an impressionist, but his mother, knowing that show business was a difficult field but also certain of her son's potential, steered him toward acting.
 Thus at 10 years old he made his début in L'Oiseau bleu, a made-for-TV movie directed by Gabriel Axel.
 This caught the attention of director Robert Hossein, who cast Curtil as Gavroche in an adaptation of Les Misérables, which aired as a miniseries on French TV in 1982.

 Next he played Paul in the musical comedy Paul et Virginie directed by Jean-Jacques Debout.
 In 1983, Curtil landed the role of Stéphane in the film Vive les femmes! directed by Claude Confortès.
 He also counts in his record of professional achievements numerous roles in television series like Pause-café and Tribunal, a daily episodic program.
 However, that type of production is very tricky because economic constraints require shooting two episodes a day, and do not allow rehearsals; the actors must therefore spit out lines learned by heart the night before.
 His artistic development stagnating, Curtil henceforth avoided that type of series.
 While he had taken singing lessons at the start of his career, they did not serve him well because his teacher had given him lyrics poorly adapted to his baritone voice and to his profession.